xtrm0/csd-blog/website/content/2021/collaborative-data-design/index.md

 ![Anomaly in a published JSON CRDT: In a collaborative todo-list, concurrently deleting an item and marking it done results in a nonsense list item with no text field.](json_anomaly.png)
 <p align="center"><i>
-In a <a href="https://doi.org/10.1109/TPDS.2017.2697382" target="_blank">published JSON CRDT</a>, when representing a todo-list using items with "text" and "done" fields, you can end up with an item having no "text" field.
+In a <a href="https://doi.org/10.1109/TPDS.2017.2697382" target="_blank">published JSON CRDT</a>, when representing a todo-list using items with "title" and "done" fields, you can end up with an item <code>{"done": true}</code> having no "title" field.
+Image credit: Figure 6 from the paper.
 </i></p>

 <!--figure: hypothetical user Q&A asking for a change in the conflict-resolution, and you just reply "sorry".-->